Timothy-itayi/Restock-app/restock/TRELLO_BOARD_TASKS.md

   - Smaller, more compact action buttons
   - All dashboard styles moved to external file
   - Proper styling organization and structure
+- [x] **Complete Database Schema** (｡◕‿◕｡) **NEWLY COMPLETED**
+  - All 6 database tables implemented
+  - Complete CRUD operations for all entities
+  - Advanced session management with 20+ methods
+  - Email service with tracking and statistics
+  - User profile management with real data
 ```

 ## (｡◕‿◕｡) DATABASE SCHEMA DETAILS